RobertJohnSoler/Basic-Keyloggers/README.md

 Note that the C/C++ versions being used in this repo are for Windows, not MacOS or Linux.

 ## How it works
-1. Compile your keylogger of choice and download it on your victim machine.
+1. Make sure your attacking machine and victim machine can communicate with each other via sockets (see [Prerequisites and Preliminaries](#section-1)).
+2. Choose the keylogger you want to use, change its `server_ip` to the IP address of your attacking machine and compile it.
-2. Run the Python server code on your attacker machine.
+3. Run the Python server code on your attacker machine.
-3. Run the compiled keylogger on your victim machine.
+4. Run the compiled keylogger on your victim machine.
-4. See the magic happen.
+5. See the magic happen.

 ## Keylogger Kinds